Carlos Casas

+Carlos Casas is a filmmaker and artist whose practice encompasses film, sound and the visual arts.

 Biography

 Carlos Casas studied fine arts, cinema and design.

 In 1998 he was awarded an Artist-in-residence in Fabrica, research and communication center of Benetton.

 In 2000 his short Film “Afterwords”, produced by Marco Müller and Fabrica Cinema was selected for Venice Film Festival, International Film Festival Rotterdam and Reencontres du Cinema in Paris 2001.

-In 2001 he started a series of documentaries for Colors Magazine, and a series of Fieldworks, an ongoing experiment with ambiental video and radio frequencies, a sort of landscape video notes, in 2003 he developed a 52 min documentary,”Rocinha.
-Daylight of a favela” Shot on location in one of the biggest favelas in Rio de Janeiro.He also publish a compilation of Funk Carioca in collaboration with DJ Marlboro and Irma Records.
+In 2001 he started a series of documentaries for Colors Magazine, and a series of Fieldworks, an ongoing experiment with ambiental video and radio frequencies, a sort of landscape video notes.

+In 2003 he developed a 52 min documentary,”Rocinha.
+Daylight of a favela” shot on location in one of the biggest favelas in Rio de Janeiro.
+He also published a compilation of Funk Carioca in collaboration with DJ Marlboro and Irma Records.

 In 2004 he finished “Aral.
 Fishing in an invisible sea” about the life of the three remaining generation of Fishermen in the Aral sea, which won the best documentary award in Torino Film festival 2004, and was selected for the International Film Festival Rotterdam 2005.
 Visions du Réel documentary film festival, Nyon, Switzerland 2005, One World Prague 2005, and Documenta Madrid 2005 where it received the special mention from the jury.

 In May 2005 he finished a 52 min version of the Patagonia research “Solitude at the end of the world”which received the special prize from the Jury in BAFICI Buenos Aires International Festival of Independent Cinema 2006.
 The Siberia project ”Hunters since the beginning of time” is the last chapter of a trilogy of films dedicated to the most extreme environments in the world.
 (Patagonia, Aral, Siberia) was awarded Best Documentary Award in FICCO Mexico International Film Festival 2008.
 In 2008 he published a selection of forbidden funk [Proibidão]Proibidao CV: Forbidden Gang Funk From Rio de Janeiro for the label Sublime Frequencies.

 In 2007 he presented in different festivals in his latest work Tundra from the Siberian Fieldworks series, a live media project premiered at Netmage Festival in Bologna and Sonar. and was also presented in Multiplicidade in Rio de Janeiro.